 So if you spend $100 at a fancy restaurant in Paris, you’ll be hit with a $3 charge simply for using your credit card.

 Additionally, using cash leaves you with little recourse if something goes wrong, especially if you want a refund.

 While it may not seem like much for the ease of whipping out your plastic, those fees can add up on a lengthy vacation.

 Imagine getting hit with the fee daily for two weeks on all your purchases…before you know it you’ve accrued more than $100 in fees.
 Or several hundred, depending on what you’re buying for you and your family.

 Clearly this is not ideal, though it may still beat paying with cash, thanks to the fees associated with foreign currency conversion.

-Find a Credit Card With No Foreign Transaction Fee
+Find a Credit Card with No Foreign Transaction Fees

 But there’s an even better solution to this nagging problem – use a credit card with no foreign transaction fee.

 Discover used to charge a 2% foreign transaction fee on its credit cards, but dropped the fee on its entire line of cards.

 Additionally, Discover cards are now accepted in many countries beyond just Canada, Mexico, China, and other parts of Latin America.